QinDSHub/Other-Projects/README.md

 ________________________________________

-📂 Project Objective (Hybrid Forecasting System for Next Vehicle Service Date & Odometer)
+## Hybrid Forecasting System for Next Vehicle Service Date & Odometer

+📂 Project Objective

 The goal of this project is to predict the next service visit date and odometer reading for the entire customer base.
 By limiting the prediction deviation to within 30 days, the system empowers the business department to execute high-precision, data-driven marketing and personalized parts recommendations.